-Quercus Academy is a community of young, independent scholars engaged in continuous development of knowledge and skills, through a process of nature study, explorations of world cultures, and quiet contemplation.
-Mentors and young scholars work together to cultivate the habits of careful observation, reverent stewardship, and respectful companionship toward all of the natural wonders of our world: the beauty and power of earth, sea, and sky, the diverse plant and animal life, and the many, varied Peoples of the Earth.
+Quercus Academy is a community of independent scholars engaged in continuous development of knowledge and skills, through a process of nature study, explorations of world cultures, and quiet contemplation.
+Scholars work together to cultivate the habits of careful observation, reverent stewardship, and respectful companionship toward all of the natural wonders of our world: the beauty and power of earth, sea, and sky, the diverse plant and animal life, and the many, varied Peoples of the Earth.
 We seek to build bridges, to make connections, and to find patterns of similarity and difference that can inform our actions, and make us wise.

 - gather and interpret information for their projects,